sophie227/Rob599_project/README.md

 # Rob599 Project
+This code runs on ROS2 Jazzy and uses Turtlesim simulation.
 The project is to spawn 5 turtles.
 Turtle 1 will follow the turtle 5 by default.
 A service can change which turtle will be followed. chaser.py is the code used in the launch file.

 To run the code: